 These two challenges are related because technology has pushed the costs of production and distribution towards zero, so many more people can now create and share their content.
 An excess supply of content means the price falls to the marginal cost, which is close to zero.

 tuka establishes an ecosystem, meaning a self-sustaining feedback system, that harnesses technology to reward users to solve the problem of curation.
 Curators are like promoters and the promotion and marketing agencies for creative content have been disrupted with the publisher/distributors.
-Today creators are expected to do their own promo and marketing of their content and it's a cost they cannot bear.
-The tuka media platform enables users to filter content with #hashtags denoting media formats, genres, and subgenres.
+Today artists are expected to do their own promo and marketing of their content and it's a cost they cannot bear.
+The tuka media platform enables users to filter content with hashtags denoting media formats, genres, and subgenres.
 The filtering process can be as fine as one wishes to make it.
 Right now, digital distributors like Amazon and Facebook use algorithms and AI to filter content.
 The problem is that algorithms can't filter subjective qualities in content, instead treating all content as a commodity and analyzing its popularity by likes, etc. This process favors existing content and creates a much steeper and concentrated Winner-Take-All ecosystem.
 New, innovative content is ignored and never gets its chance to find a wider audience.

-The second problem tuka seeks to solve is the problem of collapsing price of content and the resulting incomes to content creators.
+The second problem tuka seeks to solve is the problem of collapsing price of content and the resulting incomes to artists.
 It now takes 15 million streams on YouTube to earn the creator a monthly minimum wage.
-So nobody, not even the biggest artists, are earning a living off streaming content. tuka recognizes that the value of content is no longer in its physical sale but in its ability to monetize associated data information in other ways.
+So nobody, not even the biggest artists, are earning a living off streaming content. tuka recognizes that the value of content is no longer in its physical sale but in the ability to monetize associated data information in other ways.
 It seems we've gone back to the days of radio and broadcast tv, where content was free in order to sell advertising.
 The digital advertising world has become much more granular than in the days of mass markets, but the peer networks users build in tuka can be monetized to augment the incomes of creators and curators.
 Content creators and curators are also branders.
 Additionally, by eliminating the digital distributor - Apple, Amazon, or Google - there is a greater share of the value that can be divvied up between creators and consumers.
 In other words, with tuka creators make more and consumers get more, and the ecosystem ensures the continued creation of valued content.

 A good analogy is like the international telephony system: your smartphone theoretically connects you to every other smartphone on the planet, but you manage your own contact list that is unique from all others.
-The tuka ecosystem essentially empowers distributed peer networks sharing and exchanging original creative content.
+The tuka ecosystem essentially empowers distributed peer networks sharing and exchanging original music content.

 tuka peer networks differ in significant ways from Facebook groups.
-FB groups are like wall-gardens, or private clubs, where members post and share information.
+FB groups are like walled-gardens, or private clubs, where members post and share information.
 They require central administrators.
-But like private clubs, they only work well under a manageable scale. tuka seeks to integrate a global ecosystem for original creative content.
+But like private clubs, they only work well under a manageable scale. tuka seeks to integrate a global ecosystem for original content.
 Distributed peer networks funneling through a single online media platform means there are no walls except those we put up around our own peer network and content.
 This means most content will be able to pollinate across many integrated networks much like information across the six degrees of separation.
 Like LinkedIn does with professional networks.

 We believe this is essential to enhance the serendipity of innovation and creativity.
 One never knows where your next favorite artist will come from, in whatever genre or mode of creative expression. tuka seeks to enhance that accidental creative surprise by having your peer networks bring it to your attention based on their qualitative judgments.